The matrix weighted real-analytic double fibration transforms: Applications

-\begin{lemma} Let \((M, g)\) be a compact real-analytic Riemannian manifold of dimension \(n \geq 2\) with real-analytic, strictly convex boundary \(\partial M\), and assume that the geodesic flow on \(M\) is nontrapping.
+Recall that $Z$ denotes the embedded submaniold of $\partial_+SM\times M$ defined in \eqref{def:Z}. \begin{lemma}[Cauchy--Kovalevskaya theorem for a transport equation] Let \((M, g)\) be a compact real-analytic Riemannian manifold of dimension \(n \geq 2\) with real-analytic, strictly convex boundary \(\partial M\), and assume that the geodesic flow on \(M\) is nontrapping.
 Let $\mathcal{A}$ be a real-analytic matrix-valued function on $Z$.
 For $z \in \partial_+ SM$, define $W_{\mathcal{A}}$ as the solution to the first-order linear transport equation along the geodesic $x_z$

 Then $W_{\mathcal{A}}$ is real-analytic on $Z$. \end{lemma} \begin{proof} Since $\mathcal{A}$ is real-analytic on $Z$ and $M$ is a real-analytic Riemannian manifold, the geodesic $x_z(t)$ is real-analytic in $(z,t)$.
 Thus, \eqref{eq:transport-equation} is an initial value problem for a system of real-analytic ODEs in $t$ with real-analytic parameter $z$.
 Standard ODE theory implies that $W_{\mathcal{A}} \in C^\infty(Z)$.
 We now prove real-analyticity by establishing Cauchy estimates in local coordinates.